Citizens' assembly: Membership

 Achieving a sufficiently inclusive and representative group of everyday people helps ensure that the assembly reflects political equality and the diversity of a community.
 Some of the components are described below.

 Selection

 Assembly members are most often selected through a two-stage process called sortition.
 In a first instance, a large number of invitations are sent from the convening authority at random (often around 10,000–30,000).
 The principle is that everybody should have an equal chance of being selected in the first place.
-Amongst everybody who responds positively to this invitation, there is a second lottery process, this time ensuring that the final group broadly reflects the community in regards to certain criteria such as gender, age, geographic, and socio-economic status, amongst others.
+Amongst those who respond positively to this invitation, there is a second lottery process, this time ensuring that the final group broadly reflects the community with regard to certain criteria such as gender, age, geographic, and socioeconomic status, amongst others.
 This is called stratification – a technique that is also used in opinion polls.

 Random selection in governance (known as sortition) has historical significance and the earliest known instances include the Athenian democracy and various European communities.